 To determine who qualifies for National Merit, NMSC uses a scale called the Selection Index.
-NMSC adds each of your Math, Reading, and Writing section scores, which fall between 8 and 38, and then multiply that sum by 2.
+To get this, NMSC adds your Math, Reading, and Writing section scores, which each fall between 8 and 38, and then multiplies that sum by 2.
 Thus, the PSAT NMSC Selection Index ranges from 48 to 228.

 Students who take the PSAT in their junior year are eligible for National Merit distinction.

 PSAT NMSQT Qualifying Scores for 2010 and 2020

 Selection Index cutoffs compare the scores of test takers in each state.
-You'll probably get national percentiles on your PSAT score report, but state percentiles are the ones that the NMSC uses to award students.
+You'll probably get national percentiles on your PSAT score report, but state percentiles are the ones NMSC uses to award students.